 An example of tense is when you get very nervous and scared when you hear a loud noise.

-Origin: L tensus, pp. of tendere, to stretch < IE *tend- < base *ten-, to stretch from source thin
+Origin: L tensus, past participle of tendere, to stretch from Indo-European an unverified form tend- from base an unverified form ten-, to stretch from source thin

 adjective tens·er, tens·est

-Origin: , past participle of tendere, to stretch; see ten- in Indo-European roots.
+Origin: Latin tēnsus, past participle of tendere, to stretch; see ten- in Indo-European roots.